History of Respiratory Care Overview and Practice Questions

 Respiratory care

-5. What was widely prescribed in hospitals in the 1940s and is still a mainstay of respiratory care?
+5. What was prescribed in hospitals in the 1940s and is still a mainstay of respiratory care?

 Oxygen therapy